sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 > - A teammate cannot reallocate the budget from a company-wide event to an individual trip.
 > - A teammate cannot use their team budget for individual travel.

-**There are five types of company-sponsored, company-paid travel:**

-1. Company-wide travel (intended for company-arranged, company-wide meet-ups)
+**Our company-wide travel perks include:**

+- Company-wide trips twice a year (intended for you to build relationships with teammates in the wider company)
-2. Team travel (intended for you to connect with the team to which you belong)
+- Team travel (intended for you to connect with the team to which you belong)
-3. Individual travel (intended for you to build relationships with teammates in the wider company)
-4. Business/customer travel (intended for business-related events or customer meetings)
+- Business/customer travel (intended for business-related events or customer meetings)
-5. Professional development/ educational travel (intended for you to incorporate travel into a development opportunity if necessary)
+- Professional development/ educational travel (intended for you to incorporate travel into a development opportunity if necessary)

 ### 1. Company-wide travel

 This travel budget is intended for teammates to attend company-wide meetups, arranged by the company.
 Each teammates flights, lodging, food, and transportation will be fully paid for to the chosen location(s) of our company meet-ups each year.
+In FY24, we will have two trips:
+ - 1H trip (February)
+ - 2H trip (August / September, date TBD & in planning stage)

 ### 2. Team travel

-Each team is allocated $5,500 USD per year per teammate for team meetups, so you can connect and build relationships with the members of your own team.
+Each Exec is allocated $5,000 USD per year per Teammate for their department, so you can connect and build relationships with the members of your own team.
 Considering the intention, this applies when a minimum two members of the team get together.
-Tracking the fiscal year spend is the responsibility of each individual teammate.
+Tracking the fiscal year spend is the responsibility of each individual Teammate.
+Managers will work with their Exec to plan trips and ensure they have budget.
 Be aware of how much you have spent against your budget, you will not be notified once your budget has been reached.
 Accounting is happy to confirm totals.

 The best team trips are the ones with 50% bonding, and 50% work/collaboration time factored in.
 In planning your Team travel, feel free to reference a sample agenda below: